Release notes

 For visitors:

 The filter functionality for organizations contains two buttons.
-These buttons allow you to navigate through the sorting options or make a selection directly.
-The sorting options include alphabetical order or the number of published algorithm descriptions.
+Using these buttons, you can cycle through the sorting options or make a selection directly.
+The sorting options consist of sorting alphabetically or by the number of published algorithm descriptions.

 Improved: Dashboard

-Using the menu option, you can view maps of municipalities, water boards, provinces, and environmental services, showing who is already connected and who is already publishing.
-Clicking on a map briefly highlights the window.
+Via the menu option, you can view maps of municipalities, water boards, provinces, and environmental services showing who is already connected and who is already publishing.
+If you click on a map, the window is briefly highlighted.

 Improved: Top 5 similar descriptions now available on the algorithm description page

-On the algorithm description page, you can now click through to similar algorithm descriptions published by other organizations.
-This list shows the top five descriptions that most closely match the selected algorithm description.
+On the algorithm description page, you can now click through to similar descriptions of algorithms published by other organizations.
+This list displays the top 5 descriptions that most closely match the content of the selected algorithm description.
 This makes it easier to discover similar algorithms.

 Improved: Dashboard